Selected titles and topics from Ms. Schinto's weekly interview column for the San Diego Reader, which ran from 2000 through mid 2004:

 "Pioneer in Oceanside," May 25, 2000.
 Chamber music at the Oceanside Museum of Art.

 "A Century of Silent Service," May 18, 2000.
-The centennial of the U.S. Submarine Service.
+Submarines in Hollywood.
+A showing of "Run Silent, Run Deep" on the centennial of the U.S. Submarine Service.

 "Dragged to Do-Si-So," May 11, 2000.
-A workshop for dance callers.
+Penn Fix's workshop for dance callers.

-"History Says 'I Do," May 4, 2000.
+"History Says 'I Do,'" May 4, 2000.
 Historical wedding attire.

 "Beautiful Midgets," April 27, 2000.
 A bonsai growers club's annual spring show.